grigorig/stcgal/README.md

 Installation
 ------------

 stcgal requires Python 3.2 (or later) and pySerial.
+Apart from that, no particular installation is required.

 Usage
 -----